moooninjune/SEED-labs/lab1/lab1-task4.md

 > Hexadecimal Representation: Each pair of hex digits represents one byte.
 >
 > Example: 112233445566 → 6 bytes: 11, 22, 33, 44, 55, 66 (total 6 pairs)

-- You select a cipher type (e.g., AES), and then choose a mode of operation (e.g., CFB, ECB, CBC) based on the security requirements and the nature of your data.